Glossary

 Occurrence

-Section titled “Occurrence”A discrete instance of loss within a simulated scenario — one catalog event appearing in one scenario.
-Identified by the composite key (scenario_id, timestamp, event_id) in the SELT.
-Each SELT row is an occurrence.
-OEP = Occurrence Exceedance Probability (largest single occurrence per scenario).
-Occurrence-level operators use grouping {s,t,e}.
+Section titled “Occurrence”A dated instance of a catalog event within a trial — the realized appearance of an event at a specific time in one simulated future.
+Identified by the composite key (trial_id, timestamp, event_id) in the TELT.
+Each TELT row is an occurrence.
+The event is the reusable prototype; the occurrence is its dated, trial-specific realization.
+OEP = Occurrence Exceedance Probability (largest single occurrence per trial).

 OEP (Occurrence Exceedance Probability)

-Section titled “OEP (Occurrence Exceedance Probability)”EP curve based on the largest single occurrence loss per scenario.
+Section titled “OEP (Occurrence Exceedance Probability)”EP curve based on the largest single occurrence loss per trial.
 Contrasts with AEP, which uses total aggregate loss.

 Participation